11 Different Types of Herons in Maryland

 The Green Heron (Butorides virescens) is ending our list of types of herons in Maryland.

-It is a species of wading bird that is native to Maryland and is commonly seen in a variety of habitats such as wetlands, ponds, lakes, beaches, and marshes.
+It is a species of wading bird native to Maryland.
+It is commonly seen in wetlands, ponds, lakes, beaches, and marshes.

 It prefers shallow waters to feed on its main diet of fish, crustaceans, snails, and insects near the shore or in open water.